deeptestai/genai_tigs/README.md

  ## RUN Script:
  ### VAE:
-  <p align="justify"> VAE for all four types of datasets requires running the train.py file to train from scratch or downloading all VAE [checkpoints](URL) and then running the sinvad_vae_dataset.py file to collect misbehavior-inducing inputs.</p>
+  <p align="justify"> VAE for all four types of datasets requires running the train.py file to train from scratch or downloading all VAE [checkpoints here](URL), classifier checkpoints, and then running the sinvad_vae_dataset.py file to collect misbehavior-inducing inputs.</p>

- Run the script by using a command.
+ Run the script by using a command.//
  To train the VAE from scratch, run the following command:

 ```bash